-- Contractor mobilization. - Site Preparation. - Procurement of construction material from approved dealers and transport to the site. - Storage of PV modules delivery and their installation. - Laying of internal electrical connections. - Installation of inverters, Battery Energy storage system and transformers. - Post construction clean-up, restoration and landscaping of site - Load testing - Remedying of defects after functional tests - Solid waste collection and commissioning of the plant.
+- Contractor mobilization. - Site Preparation. - Disposal of any soil that could is not required, excavations/earth moving, filling and foundation laying, - Procurement of construction material from approved dealers and transport to the site. - Storage of PV modules delivery and their installation. - Laying of internal electrical connections. - Installation of inverters, Battery Energy storage system and transformers. - Post construction clean-up, restoration and landscaping of site - Load testing - Remedying of defects after functional tests - Solid waste collection and commissioning of the plant